web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 This repository must implement `Webauthn\CredentialRepository`.
 It will retrieve the credentials, key IDs and update devices counters when needed.

-You can implement the mrequired methods the way you want: Doctrine ORM, file storage…
+You can implement the required methods the way you want: Doctrine ORM, file storage…

 ### CBOR Decoder